AI4EarthLab/GOMO/README.md

   3) Edit the Makefile, modify the installation directory of OpenArray;
         export OPEN_ARRAY=/path/to/OpenArray

   4) Make.
-Please use the same compiler to complile GOMO and OpenArray.
+Please use the same compiler to complile GOMO, PnetCDF and OpenArray.
         For intel compiler: make -f Makefile.intel;
         For mpich compiler: make -f Makefile.mpich;